tjouck/PTandLogGenerator/ReadMe.md

 Provides scripts to generate random process trees and simulate these trees into event logs.

-Detailed information on the workings of the generator and simulator can be found in the paper: "Generating Artificial Data for Empirical Analysis of Process Discovery Algorithms: a Process Tree and Log Generator".
+Detailed information on the workings of the generator and simulator can be found in the paper: Jouck, Toon, and Benoît Depaire.
+“PTandLogGenerator: A Generator for Artificial Event Data.”
+In Proceedings of the BPM Demo Track 2016 (BPMD 2016), 1789:23–27.
+Rio de Janeiro: CEUR workshop proceedings, 2016. http://ceur-ws.org/Vol-1789/.

 Process tree generator
 ----------------------